What fractional CTO support is and what it is not

 Engagement models that work

 Fractional CTO work fails when the model is vague.
-Pick a model that matches the problem and the urgency.
+Pick a model that matches the problem, the urgency, and the level of executive attention required.

 Model 1.
 Advisory and executive decision support

-- Best for leaders who need clearer decisions and strong governance.
+- Best for leaders who need stronger decisions, better prioritization, and clearer governance.

-- Focus on priorities, risk, spend, and operating model.
+- Focus on priorities, risk, spend, operating model, and leadership routines.

 Model 2.
 Delivery acceleration and modernization

-- Best when delivery is stalled or technical debt is blocking outcomes.
+- Best when delivery is stalled or technical debt blocks business outcomes.

-- Focus on execution rhythm, platform ownership, and removing bottlenecks.
+- Focus on execution rhythm, platform ownership, and bottleneck removal.

 Model 3.
 Interim CTO bridge

-- Best when you need full leadership coverage during transition.
+- Best when full leadership coverage is needed during transition.

-- Focus on stability, leadership routines, hiring, and handoff to a permanent CTO.
+- Focus on stability, leadership routines, hiring support, and handoff readiness.

 How to measure ROI without gaming the metrics

 Executives need simple signals.
-If the engagement is working, you should see measurable improvement across a few areas.
+If the engagement is working, you should see measurable improvement across a few practical areas.
+The goal is better outcomes and better decisions, not vanity dashboards.

 - Speed.
 Shorter decision cycles and fewer escalations.